JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-android-layout.md

 The new Android source set layout changes the relation between Android-instrumented tests (renamed to `androidInstrumentedTest` in the new layout) and common tests.

 Previously, there was a default `dependsOn` relation between `androidAndroidTest` and `commonTest`.
-In practice, it meant the following:
+It meant the following:

 * The code in `commonTest` was available in `androidAndroidTest`.
 * `expect` declarations in `commonTest` had to have corresponding `actual` implementations in `androidAndroidTest`.